rust-lang/rust/README.md

 Note: `deny` produces errors instead of warnings.

 If you do not want to include your lint levels in your code, you can globally enable/disable lints by passing extra flags to clippy during the run: `cargo clippy -- -A clippy::lint_name` will run clippy with `lint_name` disabled and `cargo clippy -- -W clippy::lint_name` will run it with that enabled.
+This also works with lint groups.
+For example you can run Clippy with warnings for all lints enabled: `cargo clippy -- -W clippy::pedantic`

 ## License